 Dana is a litigator, advisor and defender of the transportation, long term care and electric industries.
 As a litigation team member at Young Moore and Henderson since 1990, Dana has evolved her law practice from the defense of automobile cases for insurance companies to complex defense litigation for motor carriers, nursing homes, and rural electric cooperatives.
 Her day-to-day activities involve accident scene investigations, consultation with industry or medical experts, and analysis of fact-specific legal issues for her clients, including Schneider National, Inc., U.S. Xpress, Universal Health Care and Federated Rural Electric Insurance Exchange.
 Dana makes frequent appearances in court at the trial and appellate levels, trying cases and arguing motions in venues ranging from local courtrooms to the Fourth Circuit Court of Appeals.
 In all these venues in every corner of North Carolina, Dana is proud to serve her clients.

-Dana currently serves as President of the Trucking Industry Defense Association (TIDA).
-She previously served on TIDA’s Board of Directors for eight years.
+Dana is the Immediate Past President of the Trucking Industry Defense Association (TIDA) where she served a total of 10 years on its Board of Directors.
 Dana has an AV Peer Review Rating from Martindale-Hubbell.
 Dana joined the firm in 1990 and was appointed a shareholder in 1995.

 Education & Bar Admissions